Rnwego/Demo-repo/README.md

 # Markdown project

-In this project I'll will be writing short technical documentation to practice the markdown syntax i've learnt so far.
+In this project I will be writing short technical documentation to practice the markdown syntax I've learnt so far.